| News & Events (2006 Archive)November 7, 2006 New CME Identifier Released: CME-416 CME-416 was assigned

 Panda: W32/Spamta.KG.worm; Sophos: W32/Strati-Gen;

 Symantec: W32.Stration.DL@mm; and Trend Micro: WORM_STRAT.DR.
+Visit the CME List for

 a complete description of this and other CME